 The crushing of concrete (pure compression failure) causes the failure of a small column.

-If the ratio of the effective size of the column to the least lateral dimension is bigger than 12, it’s known as a long column.
+If the ratio of the effective size of the column to the least lateral dimension is bigger than 12, it is known as a long column.

-A tall column fails by bending or buckling, long columns are weaker than shorter columns of similar cross-sectional area and they are generally not preferred.
+A long column fails by bending or buckling, they are weaker than shorter columns of a similar cross-sectional area which are generally not preferred.